brandontrabucco/group-studio/README.md

 # group_studio
-This repository is home to the source behind Group Studio, an data management and analysis tool built for android
+This repository is home to the source behind Group Studio, an data management and analysis tool built for android 5.0.1 plus.
+This software is currently released with a few different versions.
+As with the license, these versions are not error free.
+It is within the ability of whomever feels inclined to do so to make changes to this source, and tailor it to their needs.
+Have fun coding!